Wimbledon, Day 2 men’s roundup: Federer survives scare, Kyrgios wins wild match, Thiem knocked out

 Harris’s challenge was eventually compromised by needing treatment on a left calf strain.

+“I struggled early on, my legs were frozen and the ball was not going where I wanted it to,” said Federer.
+“He was hitting big and things were going quickly.
+I was nervous for a set and a half.
+So it took a good effort from me.
+Lloyd played a good match.”

-Second seed Federer, who now has 96 wins at the tournament, will face either British wildcard Jay Clarke or American qualifier Noah Rubin for a place in the last 32.
+Second seed Federer, who now has 96 wins at the tournament, will face British wildcard Jay Clarke next.

 The 25-year-old Austrian fifth seed does not find grass to his liking – his best showing reaching the last 16 in 2017 – and wilted under the expert serve and volley game of Querrey.